What is a "Statute of Limitations"?

 As a result, the statute of limitations can still bar you from asserting a new claim against that new party, even though your original case was filed on time.
 This is just another reason why you should not wait to talk to an experienced personal injury attorney who can make sure to get your case on file as soon as possible.
 You should also get a free consultation with an attorney as soon as possible.

-At our Kansas City law firm, we pursue cases quickly and do not want to wait anywhere near the statute of limitations.
+At our Kansas City wrongful death law firm, we pursue cases quickly and do not want to wait anywhere near the statute of limitations.

 If you are grieving due to the loss of a loved one, and have questions about what should have been done differently to prevent their death, please contact us.
 There is no consultation fee, and we want to help you get answers and understand that help may be available.
 We do not want you second-guessing yourself later about what you should have done to learn the truth about what happened or to hold the at-fault parties responsible.